 Odisha govt scraps bidding process for 20 mines

-The Odisha government has decided to annul a previous bidding process and go for fresh auctioning of 20 iron ore and manganese mines, leases of which are scheduled to expire by the end of March 2020, officials said.
-The Department of Steel and Mines directed the Director of Mines in a letter on Monday that it would initiate a fresh process for the auction of the 20 mineral blocks.
+Identifying errors in its earlier notices for auction of 20 iron ore and manganese mines, Odisha government has decided to annul a previous bidding process and go for a fresh one, an official said here on Tuesday.
+The Department of Steel and Mines asked the Director of Mines in a letter on Monday that it would initiate a fresh process for the auction of the 20 mineral blocks.

-The government had floated tenders in October for auction sale of the mines as per the Mines & Minerals Development Amendment Act 2015.
 "We will go for fresh auction process under a single Notice Inviting Tender (NIT), which will be initiated immediately in respect of 20 leases expiring on March 31, 2020.
-Those were covered under the annulled Notice Inviting Tenders (NIT) dated 04.10.2019 and 14.10.2019 respectively," the official said.
+Those were covered under the annulled tender notices dated October 4 and 14 respectively," the official said.
+The state government had earlier issued notices for auctioning of 29 iron ore and manganese mines, leases of which are scheduled to expire by the end of March 2020.

-The auction process for mineral blocks notified under another annulled NIT dated 18.10.2019 will be scheduled subsequently, the official said.
-The state government will invite fresh tenders for the 20 mines on December 6 and the last date for sale of tender document is December 30, the official said.
+However, fresh notices will be issued for 20 mines as of now, an official said adding that the mistake was found during the technical bidding.
+The Directorate of Mines had received bids from 177 companies for the auction of 20 mining blocks.

+"It was detected that apart from subsidiary companies, the holding companies had also applied for the bidding in gross violation of the Mining Tender Act," Director of Mines Dipak Mohanty said.
+Taking note of this unfair bidding, the government felt that a fair auction process could not be ensured as the price and premium discovery couldn't be determined, he said.

 The decision was taken on the basis of discussions held in the recent meetings of the Technical Evaluation Committee(TEC) and the High Level Committee(HLC).
 It was also decided to return the bank guarantees furnished by the bidders in response to the annulled NITs.